faiyazrafeek/covid-tracker-angular/README.md

 ## Guide to deploy the application on a developer machine

-Just Clone this Repository and do the follwing
+Just Clone this Repository and do the follwing steps

 ## Development server